 - Comp plan changes are ok, but they need to be for the right motivations.
 Red flags would be that the “board” is driving those changes or that the company is trying to catch up with market shifts or trends

 Knowing these stats can help you see how sustainable and realistic the company’s current sales practices are, and whether they’re setting reps up for success.
+We’ve also created an entire eBook called “How to Build the Sales Career You Want” that gives actionable advice on how to build your sales career.
 Another thing you should take into consideration before accepting a job: how will you be paid?
 Here are some factors to look for:

 What makes a good sales compensation plan?